adamtootle/staff-directory/readme.txt

 </ul>

 Friendly reminder: PHP 5.4 has been officially [unsupported since September 2015](http://php.net/eol.php).
 There was an issue with this plugin where older versions of PHP were crashing.
 There's no real incentive on behalf of the author to make sure older/unsupported/unsafe versions of PHP work perfectly.
+I'll do what I can but I can't always promise older versions will work.
 Sorry if that's an inconvenience.
 PRs are always welcomed on the [Github repo](https://github.com/adamtootle/staff-directory)

 Questions?